NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

  ------

 ## Thermal Zones
+OpenStudio's thermal zones parallels the EnergyPlus zone.
+A thermal zone represents an isothermal volume of air that may have only one thermostat.
+The OpenStudio thermal zone forms the connection point between the air conditioned space and the  HVAC equipment.
+Thermal zones can contain one or more spaces.
+An OpenStudio space contains 3 dimensional geometry and thermal loads.
+When OpenStudio performs an EnergyPlus simulation, the space objects associated with each thermal zone are geometrically combined, the space loads are averaged, and the ventilation rates from each space are added together.
 Setting up thermal zones in the SketchUp Plug-in is shown below.

 <iframe width="640" height="360" src="http://www.youtube.com/embed/8LTexVna_vw?rel=0&start=240&end=438&autoplay=0" frameborder="0" allowfullscreen></iframe>

   *Above: This video shows you how to assign space types and download space types from the Building Component Library (BCL).
 It uses the OpenStudio SketchUp Plug-in.*

-HVAC systems, thermostat, and humidistat settings can be viewed and edited on this tab.
+A thermostat must be defined before running an EnergyPlus simulations with connected HVAC systems.
+Zone equipment, thermostat, and humidistat settings can be viewed and edited on this tab.
 Select the "Cooling Sizing Parameters" or "Heating Sizing Parameters" to edit those by thermal zone.

 <img src="../../img/create_model/heat_sizing.png" class="img-responsive" alt="Thermal Zone Sizing Parameters">

 ------

 ## Air, Plant and Zone HVAC Systems
+OpenStudio names HVAC systems and components to match EnergyPlus.
+So if you are familiar with EnergyPlus you will be able to recognize components names, like FanConstantVolumeModel.

 The HVAC Systems tab is used to create, inspect, and edit air and plant loops.
 The green “+” at the top left is used to add template or empty loops, and the “x” next to it will delete them.
 The pull-down at the top right of the body is to select which loop to displayed.

 Hit the green plus button to add a loop.